 5. CONCLUSION

-The study investigates how public secondary school instructors perceive and utilize QA feedback reports within Morogoro Municipality, Tanzania.
+The study investigates how public secondary school instructors perceive and utilise QA feedback reports within Morogoro Municipality, Tanzania.
 It has been established that teachers believe the QA feedback reports are generally useful for enhancing teaching practices, lesson preparations, confronting instructional challenges, setting professional goals, and sharing peer engagement; reference feedback reflects the efforts of teachers to transform teaching models and incorporate such recommendations into classroom activities, showing a culture of continuous professional growth.
-However, there are several systemic problems-from inconsistency in the QA policy implementation, lack of administrative support, scanty distribution of feedback, to resource limitation-which constrain the full utilization and impact of QA feedback.
-According to the researchers, although theoretical QA feedback has the capability of improving teaching quality and making a difference in student outcomes, it should be fully adopted in a consistent, contextual, and winner-support mode before tangible results can be realized.
+However, there are several systemic problems-from inconsistency in the QA policy implementation, lack of administrative support, scanty distribution of feedback, to resource limitation-which constrain the full utilisation and impact of QA feedback.
+According to the researchers, although theoretical QA feedback has the capability of improving teaching quality and making a difference in student outcomes, it should be fully adopted in a consistent, contextual, and winner-support mode before tangible results can be realised.

 6. RECOMMENDATIONS